-Our vision is to reignite the Zionist spirit and meet the needs of Jewish Civilization in the twenty-first century by connecting people around the world through the vibrancy and creativity of contemporary Israeli culture.
+Our vision is to reignite the Zionist spirit in the twenty-first century by connecting people around the world through the vibrancy and creativity of contemporary Israeli culture.

 “Start-Up Nation” taught us that Israel’s technological excellence flows from deeper elements of national character.
 Through cutting-edge contemporary culture, lifestyle and travel young diaspora Jews and non-Jews are discovering new ways to personally connect to the Israeli experience in ways that go far beyond conflict and survival.

 The Fund operates as a venture philanthropic fund to develop this “Creative State,” investing and where necessary incubating high-impact enterprises that are capable of sustaining themselves through commercially viable revenue-generating activities.
 We also use the returns to support Israeli nonprofits that distinguish themselves for their innovation, efficiency and impact.

 Adam is a serial entrepreneur who has worked in the United States, China and Israel.
 Raised in Cincinnati, he served in the IDF and now calls Tel Aviv home.
 He received his B.A. in Judaic Studies from the University of Arizona and an M.A. in Middle Eastern History from Tel Aviv University.